DNAtrix is developing potent oncolytic immunotherapies for the treatment of cancer using genetically modified viruses.

 DNX-2401 is based on engineering stable genetic changes to adenovirus genomes to ensure safety and to enhance anti-tumor efficacy.
 Two stable genetic changes cause DNX-2401 to (1) replicate selectively in retinoblastoma (Rb) pathway deficient cells and (2) infect cells that express certain RGD-binding integrins more efficiently.
 Because virtually all tumor cells are defective in Rb function and already in the cell cycle, DNX-2401 replicates in and kills these tumor cells selectively and efficiently.

-DNAtrix’s lead product, DNX-2401, has demonstrated a potent anti-tumor mechanism of action by (1) replicating in human tumors (2) eliciting tumor necrosis and (3) triggering an immune response.
+DNAtrix’s lead product, DNX-2401, demonstrates a potent anti-tumor mechanism of action by (1) replicating in human tumors (2) eliciting tumor necrosis and (3) triggering an immune response.